Summer’s coming and I am glad.

 And this was them:

-Somehow it has come to pass that I am, in many ways, exactly the kind of mom I always swore I would never be.
+And so it has come to pass that I am, in many ways, exactly the kind of mom I always swore I would never be.

-It turns out that, despite all my big talk, I do way too many things that my kids could do for themselves.
-Recently I handed my 14 year old a can opener to use, and he looked at it like this:
+Let me paint a picture: Recently, I handed my 14 year old a can opener to use, and he looked at it like this:

 That was my ah-hah moment.